Samory-909/virt-scripts/README.md

 Purposes : gold image auto-creation

 1. `autoprep.sh` : prepare your system as virtualization host
-2. `get-iso.sh` : get iso distributions for fresh installations
+2. `download-images.sh` : get a builded image by this project
-3. `auto-install.sh` : build a fresh Centos, Debian or Ubuntu system with http repos and kickstart files
+3. `auto-install.sh` : build by yourself a fresh Centos, Debian or Ubuntu system with http repos and kickstart files
 4. `auto-install-tui.sh` : auto-install.sh text user interface demo
 5. `sparsify.sh` : optimize space disk on the designated guest
-6. `clone.sh` : clone, sysprep and optimize builded guests
+6. `clone.sh` : clone as linked, sysprep and optimize builded guests
-7. `hosts-file` : print the running guests and their ipv4 address
+7. `hosts-file` : display the running guests and their ipv4 address as /etc/hosts file
 8. `nested-physical.sh` : nested virtualization installation on the physical host

 ## Build your images with Packer, Qemu/KVM and Ansible